 9. Pick out storage in metallic finishes

-Surfaces seem like they have been salvaged and repurposed for use in the home, making it feel accessible and user friendly.
+Storage items that seem like they have been salvaged and repurposed for use in the home, add a nice touch to a contemporary or traditional kitchen.
 Signs of wear only enhance their charm.
 Bear this in mind when shopping for kitchen storage – a great way to add metallic touches to a kitchen on a budget.